 External Ids for TAS2R50 Gene

 TAS2R50 belongs to the large TAS2R receptor family.
 TAS2Rs are expressed on the surface of taste receptor cells and mediate the perception of bitterness through a G protein-coupled second messenger pathway (Conte et al., 2002 [PubMed 12584440]).
 See also TAS2R10 (MIM 604791).[supplied by OMIM, Mar 2008]

 GeneCards Summary for TAS2R50 Gene

-TAS2R50 (Taste Receptor, Type 2, Member 50) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity.
-An important paralog of this gene is TAS2R42.
+TAS2R50 (Taste 2 Receptor Member 50) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and bitter taste receptor activity.
+An important paralog of this gene is TAS2R46.

 Receptor that may play a role in the perception of bitterness and is gustducin-linked.
 May play a role in sensing the chemical composition of the gastrointestinal content.
 The activity of this receptor may stimulate alpha gustducin, mediate PLC-beta-2 activation and lead to the gating of TRPM5 (By similarity).